RickDW/bikey/README.md

 while it runs on another that is reachable over a network.
 This will add some latency and may make your training sessions less efficient.

-Warning: currently the code for the NetworkEnv class lacks basics security features.
+Warning: currently the code for the NetworkEnv class lacks basic security features.
 I hope to implement some of those in the near future.
 Pull requests are also welcome.

 The NetworkEnv class is designed to be reasonably generally applicable, but at the moment it assumes the actions and observations of underlying environment are numpy arrays.
+Another thing to be wary of is the lack of support for observation spaces and action spaces of any type other than gym.spaces.Discrete or gym.spaces.Box.
+If support for other spaces is needed you could easily implement this yourself, by adding functionality to gym_space_to_dict in bikey.network.env_process as well as dict_to_gym_space in bikey.network.network_env.
+Simply put the details necessary to describe or reconstruct a space in a dictionary, and make sure this dictionary can be converted to JSON.

 Run the `bikey.network.server` module to start an environment server: